 - Driving Distracted – Truckers can easily become distracted when texting, talking on the phone and when looking at their computer or smart devices.

 - Failing to Use Turn Signals Properly – It is imperative that the trucker avoid swerving or erratically changing lanes.
-In addition, the driver must properly use turn signals to warn other motorists of the truck's movement on the road.
+Also, the driver must properly use turn signals to warn other motorists of the truck's movement on the road.

-Every victim of a Con-Way – Consolidated Freightways truck accident likely has extensive medical bills, is unable to work due to their injuries, or may have died from the accident.
+Every victim of a Con-Way – Consolidated Freightways truck accident likely has extensive medical bills, is unable to work due to their injuries, or may have died from the crash.

 Rosenfeld Injury Lawyers LLC at (888) 424-5757 offer a variety of legal options when representing victims of a large truck accident.
 The attorneys help their clients receive adequate compensation to cover their damages, injuries, pain, and suffering.
 The law firm offers a no obligation, free initial consultation to discuss the merits of a large truck accident claim.
 Contact us today!